Is Paramount Global (PARA) a P - GuruFocus.com

-Paramount Global (PARA, Financial)'s stock demonstrated a gain of 4.14% recently, despite a reported Loss Per Share of $0.78.
-This raises an intriguing question: is the stock a possible value trap?
-This article delves into the valuation analysis of Paramount Global, offering a comprehensive understanding of its financial status and inherent risks.
+On August 5, 2023, Paramount Global (PARA, Financial) reported a daily gain of 3.58%, despite a Loss Per Share of 0.78.
+Given these figures, is the stock a potential value trap?
+This article provides a thorough valuation analysis to answer this question.
+Read on to delve into Paramount Global's financial performance and intrinsic value.

 Company Overview

-Paramount Global, the result of a recombination of CBS and Viacom, is a global media conglomerate.
-CBS's contribution includes Showtime, the CBS television network, 28 local TV stations, and 50% of CW, a joint venture with WarnerMedia.
-Viacom, on the other hand, brought leading cable network properties such as Nickelodeon, MTV, BET, Comedy Central, VH1, CMT, and Paramount.
+Paramount Global, formerly known as the recombination of CBS and Viacom, is a global media conglomerate.
+The company operates a number of leading cable network properties, including Nickelodeon, MTV, BET, Comedy Central, VH1, CMT, and Paramount.
 Paramount Pictures, a subsidiary, produces original motion pictures and owns a library of 2,500 films, including the Mission: Impossible and Transformers series.
-Paramount operates several streaming services, notably Paramount+ and Pluto TV.
+Paramount also operates streaming services, most notably Paramount+ and Pluto TV.

-With a current stock price of $15.72 per share, Paramount Global has a market cap of $10.4 billion.
-However, the GF Value, a proprietary measure of a stock's intrinsic value, stands at $33.2, indicating a potential discrepancy between the market price and the estimated fair value.

 Understanding the GF Value

-Investing in profitable companies poses less risk, especially those demonstrating consistent profitability over the long term.
-Paramount Global has been profitable 10 years over the past decade.
+Consistent profitability over the long term offers less risk for investors.
+Paramount Global has been profitable 10 out of the past 10 years.
 Over the past twelve months, the company had a revenue of $30.1 billion and a Loss Per Share of $0.78.
-Its operating margin is 2.47%, which ranks worse than 52.46% of companies in the Media - Diversified industry.
-Overall, GuruFocus ranks Paramount Global's profitability at 7 out of 10, indicating fair profitability.
+Its operating margin is 2.47%, ranking worse than 52.36% of companies in the Media - Diversified industry.
+Overall, Paramount Global's profitability is ranked 7 out of 10, indicating fair profitability.

-Long-term stock performance is closely correlated with growth.
-Paramount Global's average annual revenue growth is 2%, ranking better than 56.22% of companies in the Media - Diversified industry.
-However, the 3-year average EBITDA growth is -18.9%, ranking worse than 78.91% of companies in the same industry.
+Growth is a crucial factor in a company's valuation.
+The 3-year average annual revenue growth rate of Paramount Global is 2%, ranking better than 56.22% of companies in the Media - Diversified industry.
+However, the 3-year average EBITDA growth rate is -18.9%, ranking worse than 78.91% of companies in the same industry.

 ROIC vs WACC

-Another measure of a company's profitability is the comparison of its return on invested capital (ROIC) and the weighted cost of capital (WACC).
-ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
-WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+Comparing a company's return on invested capital (ROIC) and weighted average cost of capital (WACC) can provide insights into its profitability.
 For the past 12 months, Paramount Global's ROIC is 1.14, and its cost of capital is 6.98.

-Despite signs of potential undervaluation, Paramount Global's stock might be a value trap.
-With a Piotroski F-score of only 2 out of a possible 9, there are potential concerns of a downward trend in profitability, funding, and efficiency.
-Furthermore, the Altman Z-score stands at 1.08, placing the company's financial health in the distress zone and signalling an increased bankruptcy risk.
+The assessment of Paramount Global as a potential value trap is based on its Piotroski F-score of 2 out of 9, indicating potential concerns with profitability, funding, and efficiency.
+To understand the Piotroski F-score better, click here.
+Additionally, the Altman Z-score of 1.08 places Paramount Global in the distress zone, signaling an increased bankruptcy risk.
+Learn more about the Altman Z-score here.

 Conclusion

-Overall, Paramount Global (PARA, Financial) stock is estimated to be a potential value trap.
+In conclusion, Paramount Global (PARA, Financial) is considered a potential value trap.
 The company's financial condition is poor, and its profitability is fair.
 Its growth ranks worse than 78.91% of companies in the Media - Diversified industry.
-To learn more about Paramount Global stock, you can check out its 30-Year Financials here.
+To learn more about Paramount Global stock, check out its 30-Year Financials here.